schneebergerlab/GameteBinning_prac/README.md

 # GameteBinning_prac
 Here are the codes for a practice of gamete binning with simulated data, to achieve haplotype-resolved genome assembly.

-Installation of publicly available tools
+A) Installation of publicly available tools
 =

 * [bedtools v2.29.0](https://github.com/arq5x/bedtools2)